joycecq/joycecq.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Information and Communication Engineering, Harbin Institute of Technology, 2018
-* Ph.D in Information and Communication Engineering, Harbin Institute of Technology, 2023
+* Ph.D. in Information and Communication Engineering, Harbin Institute of Technology, 2023